Dr Nick Jones

 I would welcome enquiries from those interested in PhD research into any aspect of 20th- and 21st-century British music, especially Peter Maxwell Davies.
 Those with an interest in 20th-century music more generally are also encouraged to contact me.

 I have a significant and sustained research output with major publishers and music journals.
 My specialist research interest centres on twentieth-century and contemporary British music, especially Peter Maxwell Davies, Harrison Birtwistle, Michael Tippett and William Mathias.
-My work focuses on music analysis, interpretation, sketch study and aspects of biography, context and national identity.
+My work focuses on music analysis, interpretation, sketch study and aspects of biography, context, national identity and landscape.

 I am co-editor of, and contributor to, Peter Maxwell Davies Studies (CUP, 2009), The Cambridge Companion to Michael Tippett (CUP, 2013) and Harrison Birtwistle Studies (CUP, 2015), and editor of Peter Maxwell Davies: Selected Writings (CUP, 2017).